-Now that I have been working for almost 10 months, I can tell that Acasus has the best of the two worlds (private and public sector).
-You work hard for improving citizen’s opportunities but at the same time you don’t deal with tough politics.
+Now that I have been working for almost ten months, I can tell that Acasus has the best of the two worlds (private and public sector).
+You work hard for improving citizen’s opportunities but at the same time you do not deal with tough politics.
 Based on my experience, I can tell you that politics is a huge distraction from real work.

-Other women can understand if you don’t feel comfortable with a male vaccinator touching your arm, or better understand the damage that rumours about the vaccine causing infertility can make.
+Other women can understand if you do not feel comfortable with a male vaccinator touching your arm, or better understand the damage that rumours about the vaccine causing infertility can make.
 Women know better how to talk to other women and how to address their concerns and fears.

 In some of these countries, when we tried to bring the issue to the table we realized that most of the people making decisions were men.
 In one country we tried to make the case to implement female vaccinator centers, run by women, with female vaccinators, that will serve women.
 One of the answers we received was that this policy was sexist.
 Can you imagine that answer?!!

 We also tried to shift the focus from supply to demand.
-Having vaccines available does not mean that those vaccines will get to people’s arms.
-For years we have only thought about supply and have implemented very innovative solutions for the supply side (example cold chain management) but we are still not thinking about demand side approaches in the 21st century.
+Having vaccines available does not mean that those vaccines will get to people.
+For years we have only thought about supply and have implemented very innovative solutions for the supply side (example cold chain management) but we are still not thinking about demand-side approaches in the 21st century.

 We have spoken with people and collected that information in a demand tracker, we have visited facilities and spoken with healthcare workers to learn more about their problems.
 The concerns for females are valid: there are no female vaccinators, the waiting time for getting the vaccine is too long… we need to make the system focus on the last mile of the public service provision, the demand.

-I think that COVID-19 has also brought a lot of learnings about the role of women in leadership positions.
-Let’s think about the New Zealand prime minister or Angela Merkel.
-They communicate really well with their population and their leadership has been recognized.
+I think that Covid-19 has also brought a lot of learnings about the role of women in leadership positions.
+Let’s think about the Jacinda Ardern or Angela Merkel.
+They communicated really well with their population and their leadership has been recognized.
 So, I think that we are winning some battles on this.

 I have a lot of hope from the new generation who are much more committed to social values and eager to raise their voice for these “invisible” populations.